LYL010-ADELA/napoleonic-cadaster-maps/src/function-histograms.md

 ---

-# Napoleonic Cadaster - Functions Histograms.
+# Napoleonic Cadaster - Functions Histograms (Absolute count).

+For the 10 standardised owners possessing the most amount of parcel, we display the count of all the different functions attributed to each of their possessed parcels.

 <!-- Create the tanble container -->
 <div class="block-container">